 I struggled to get over the brutality and the inhumane way that slaves were treated.
 Jacobs mentions in the novel that back then there was propaganda which gave the impression that slaves were happy to be “kept” by wealthy owners.
 Looking back, it’s incredibly hard to believe that anyone would actually think that – I suspect it was an easy lie to assuage the owner’s guilt at the vast profits that were being made, the easy life they could lead and often the open access to vulnerable people – including children – for rape and other forms of sexual gratification.
 Awful.
 As previously mentioned, Jacobs sometimes makes veiled references to the way that she was treated but despite that it’s easy to read between the lines to understand what was going on.
 Because of the lack of graphic detail, I believe a slightly younger audience could use this book to learn about slavery from a first hand perspective.

 At the risk of introducing a gender stereotype, Jacobs is a woman and a mother, and some of the most heart wrenching scenes involve her poignant writing about her children.
 It’s emotional and beautiful and strangely modern – very different to the Victorian approach from the same period.
 It adds a real depth to the story and is utterly heartbreaking and compelling in equal measure.

 Overall, Incidents in the Life of a Slave Girl is a gut wrenching, emotive, thrilling story of a woman’s sacrifice, bravery and intelligence.
 A great read.

 What a fantastic story.
 Why this hasn’t been made into a film is beyond me.

-Please note that I read this book as part of the Book Riot Read Harder Challenge 2017 #23 Read a collection of poetry in translation on a theme other than love.
+Please note that I read this book as part of the Book Riot Read Harder Challenge 2017 #17 Read a classic by an author of colour.